thecodeteam/training/docker-workshop/websummit/lab1-your-first-container/README.md

 #### General Troubleshooting
 One way to troubleshoot is to run the Docker daemon manually to see the logs in real-time.

-1. Make to sure SSH to the Boot2Docker image with ```boot2docker ssh```.
-2. Get the command that we run the Docker daemon with by running ```ps auxfw | grep docker```.
+1. Get the command that we run the Docker daemon with by running ```ps auxfw | grep docker```.
-3. Stop the Docker daemon with ```/etc/init.d/docker stop```.
+2. Stop the Docker daemon with ```/etc/init.d/docker stop```.
-4. Manually run the Docker daemon with the command you found from ```ps``` which should be something similar to ```/usr/local/bin/docker -d -D -g /var/lib/docker -H unix:// -H tcp://0.0.0.0:2376 --tlsverify --tlscacert=/var/lib/boot2docker/tls/ca.pem --tlscert=/var/lib/boot2docker/tls/server.pem --tlskey=/var/lib/boot2docker/tls/serverkey.pem```.
+3. Manually run the Docker daemon with the command you found from ```ps``` which should be something similar to ```/usr/local/bin/docker -d -D -g /var/lib/docker -H unix:// -H tcp://0.0.0.0:2376 --tlsverify --tlscacert=/var/lib/boot2docker/tls/ca.pem --tlscert=/var/lib/boot2docker/tls/server.pem --tlskey=/var/lib/boot2docker/tls/serverkey.pem``` but with the additional `-D` flag for `debug`.
-5. Make sure to leave this process ```running``` and open another window for other operations.
+4. Make sure to leave this process ```running``` and open another window for other operations.